-"Client" Start-up
+"Client" Start-Up

 When a Client powers up, it scans for beacons from Access Points.
 While a link is not established, the Client cyclically scans all available channels for a suitable Access Point.
 The Client will attempt to establish a link with an Access Point only if it has matching SSID, Encryption method, etc. and other compatible capabilities as indicated by the beacon.
-If more than one suitable Access Point is discovered, the client will attempt to establish a link with the Access Point that has the strongest radio signal.
+If more than one suitable Access Point is discovered, the client will attempt to establish a link with the Access Point is discovered, the client will attempt to establish a link with the Access Point is discovered.